AnsurM/saas-microfrontend/README.md

 This repo aims to build knowledge and skill on how to create microfrontends using JavaScript frameworks, and integrate them together.

+### Learning Outcomes:

+1. Learn how to build microfrontends using JS frameworks and integrate them together
+2. Learn how to deploy microfrontends independently to a container in Amazon S3 (AWS) and host them on a domain in Amazon CloudFront
+3. Learn how to use GitHub Actions to build and deploy the microfrontends

 ### Requirements:

 The following listed requirements heavily influenced the techniques used in the architectural decisions of the application.